Burton Fields School

 Parents will have the right of appeal to an independent appeal panel if they are dissatisfied with an admission decision.
 The appeal panel will be independent of the Academy.
 The arrangements for appeals will be in line with the Code of Practice on School Admission Appeals published by the Department for Education as it applies to Foundation and Voluntary Aided schools.
 The decision of the appeal panel will be made in accordance with the Code of Practice on School Admission Appeals and is binding on all parties.
 Parents who want to appeal against the governors’ decision not to offer their child a place at the Academy must appeal directly to the Academy.
 The appeal should be addressed in writing to the Academy.

-8. Admission Outside of the Normal Age Group
+8. Admission Outside the Normal Age Group

-Parents may seek to apply for their child’s admission to Burton Fields School outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+Parents may seek to apply for their child’s admission to Burton Fields School outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.

-These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
-A decision as to whether this is an appropriate course of action will be made by the Local Governing Body who will take into account the circumstances of the case and views of the Principal.
+These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+A decision whether this is an appropriate course of action will be made by the Local Governing Body who will take into account the circumstances of the case and views of the Principal.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 Appendix A - In-Year Fair Access Protocol